Foam glass

+Often recycled glass, sometimes from disused CRTs, is used as a base material.
+Igneous rock such as obsidian and industrial waste slag may also be used.

+While the term porous glass often indicates glass with pores in the nanometre- or micrometre-range the pore size of foam glass is usually within 0.5 to 5 mm, and the pores make up 80%~90% of the total volume.

-As to chemical foaming agents, there are several additives that facilitate the release of the gaseous phase upon heat treatment.
-In general, these additives are categorized into two categories: a) redox and neutralization agents, and b) decomposing agents.
+Chemical foaming agents facilitate the release of the gaseous phase upon heat treatment.
+In general, these additives are either a) redox and neutralization agents, or b) decomposing agents.
 Redox and neutralization agents include nonoxide materials, e.g. carbides or nitrides.
 Decomposing agents include sulfates, e.g. CaSO4•nH2O, organic compounds, and carbonates, e.g. CaCO3.
 These materials release gas following decomposition and/or burning.

+Expanded glass is widely used in the building industry and for other industrial insulation applications as well as a filler in composite materials.